-\) Some specifications are different between rated current 5A~20A and 30A, 35A.
+\) Some specifications are different between the rated current.
 For more detail, please refer the datasheet for each product.

 About Control supply variation

 If high frequency noise superimposed to the control supply line, IC malfunction might happen and cause DIPIPM erroneous operation.
 To avoid such problem, line ripple voltage should meet the following specifications: